 Dog-Friendly: Yes Kid-Friendly: Yes

-Personal Experience: This spot seems to have suffered from the horrible drought that we are in.
-The duck pond, which is also the street name you enter from, is completely dried up.
+Personal Experience: When we visited in 2014, it was evident that this location had suffered from the horrible drought that we were in.
+The duck pond, which is also the street name you enter from, was completely dried up.
 The pond once sat on the opposite side of the street across from the preserve.
-It now just looks like a dry field.
+When we visited, it was just a dry field.
+I’m curious to know if the water ever came back.

 Luelf Preserve has such little information about it on the internet that I felt I had to explore it on my own to see if it was worth it for others to visit or not.
 It appears that the preserve was named after Oscar Luelf of Ramona, who was a member of the county’s Farm Bureau.